-This is an undergraduate internship opportunity available in the ACLU of Northern California’s Legal-Policy Department.
+This is a volunteer opportunity available in the ACLU Foundation of Northern California’s Legal-Policy Department.

 About the organization and the department

-The mission of the ACLU of Northern California (ACLU-NC) is to be an enduring guardian of justice, fairness, equality, and freedom, working to protect and advance civil liberties for all Californians.
+The mission of the ACLU Foundation of Northern California (ACLU-NC) is to be an enduring guardian of justice, fairness, equality, and freedom, working to protect and advance civil liberties for all Californians.
 This position offers a unique opportunity to be at the heart of the Legal-Policy team which pursues cutting edge impact litigation and promotes policy change in order to defend and expand the civil liberties and civil rights guaranteed by the Bill of Rights and the California Constitution.
-The team currently includes seventeen attorneys and policy directors, three fellows, and three assistants.

-The Volunteer Civil Liberties Counselor will support the Civil Liberties Intake Program and the litigation practice by supporting the Legal Assistant, responding to requests for assistance, updating the law library, etc. The Volunteer Civil Liberties Intake Counselor position is supervised by the Legal Assistant.
+Intake Counselors support the Civil Liberties Intake Program by processing requests for assistance, distributing know-your-right materials, etc. The Intake Counselor position is supervised by the Litigation Assistant & Intake Program Manager.
+As of March 2020, the intake program operates remotely.

 - Answering phone calls received through our English-language and Spanish-language Civil Liberties Hotline;

-- Conducting initial interviews with the callers, including writing clear and complete notes during the call and presenting relevant matters in a concise manner to attorneys during a review meeting;
+- Conducting initial interviews with the callers, including writing clear and complete notes during the call and presenting relevant matters in a concise manner;

 - Reviewing and evaluating written requests for assistance, including mail and online complaints; and

 - Working within web-based database to enter and update information from the intake, as well as catalogue data within the system.